 When you see courtroom dramas unfold on television, it seems like cases don’t settle until the lawyers are on the courthouse steps.
 And, while this happens every now and then, it doesn’t happen often.
+So people are often left wondering how does a settlement works?

 Most settlements are negotiated over the phone and email.
 Lawyers for both sides go back and forth trying to come up with a settlement that everyone is happy for.
 They don’t wait until they’ve spent thousands of dollars on experts to finally start settlement negotiations.

 To put things into perspective, over 95% of all personal injury cases settle out of court.
 Nobody wants to go to trial.
-They’re expensive and time consuming.
+They’re expensive and time-consuming.
 Plus, there’s always the chance that you’ll lose at trial.

 If you’ve been hurt in any sort of accident, you should call and speak with an experienced Las Vegas injury lawyer.
 They’ll work hard to negotiate the best settlement possible.